About

 4:30 PM: Hackathon Close

-Submissions are due, and we'll watch the video presentations of your final products.
+Submissions are due, and we'll watch the presentations of your final products.

 5:15 PM: Dinner and Awards